open-make/airtrack-doc-website/predrill.md

 ## Predrill long sides {pagestep}

 To connect the air table with the table legs, the long sides ([480mm x 64mm plexiglass plates](plexiglass.yml#480x64pg)) of the central box needs connection points.
-Besides the long sides needs predrills for connecting it with the top plate.
+Besides the long sides need pilot holes for connecting it with the top plate.

 - Drill four holes with a [5mm plexiglas drill](tools.yml#5mmdrill){Qty: 1, Cat: Tool} in each of the two [480mm x 64mm plexiglass plates](plexiglass.yml#480x64pg){Qty:2} as shown in the following drawing.